What Do I Really Need?

 While it’s mandatory to have auto insurance that covers’ everyone else’s property, none of that will pay to fix your car if you’re at fault in a collision or it rolls on the highway or gets pelted by hail.
 AMA offers collision and comprehensive options to protect your car from this sort of damage.

 Home insurance, even without a mortgage

 Even if you’ve paid off your home in full and no longer carry a mortgage, it’s important to have home/condo insurance.
-Imagine having one of your largest investments burn to the ground, and having to pay to rebuild the whole thing, of having a thief break in and take all your valuables.
-Home insurance also covers your Home insurance also provides liability coverage for your property and personal liability coverage world wide.
+Imagine having one of your largest investments burn to the ground, and having to pay to rebuild the whole thing, or having a thief break in and take all your valuables.
+Home insurance also provides liability coverage for your property and personal liability coverage worldwide.